ReddyNextDoor/Branched_Projects/output.md

 # Server Stats Analyzer - Implementation Output

+> **Note**: For project overview and usage, see [README.md](README.md)

 ## Overview
-This document provides a comprehensive overview of the implemented tasks for the Server Stats Analyzer project, including code examples and test outputs.
+This document provides a comprehensive technical overview of the implemented tasks for the Server Stats Analyzer project, including detailed code examples, test outputs, and implementation decisions.

 ---